Mill Hill East tube station: Today

 Refurbishment of the station was carried out and completed in 2007.
 The works included structural repairs to the station and platforms, the re-decoration and re-tiling of walls and floors, a new public address system, as well as CCTV cameras and Help Points.

 The station was made accessible in 2020 by means of a new lift and link bridge, which was prefabricated off site, and craned into position in August 2019.
 The lift finally opened in February 2020, becoming the Underground's 79th step-free station.
 It is one of the three tube stations not to have ticket barriers.

 Services

-Mill Hill East station is the terminus of a single-track branch of the Northern line and the next station is Finchley Central in the High Barnet branch.
+Mill Hill East station is the terminus of a single-track branch of the Northern line in London fare zone 4.
+The next station is Finchley Central in the High Barnet branch.